Guides

 • treat the CSV as sparse source data and densify later only if your analytics pipeline needs it

-• add retry and backoff logic around transient 5xx or network errors
+• add retry and backoff logic around transient 5xx or network errors if you see a non-zero error count

 If you need a typed analytics format after the backfill is complete, convert the CSV to Parquet as a second step instead of changing the retrieval pattern.